 Really it’s up to you to ask about the things that are important to you personally.
 Keep in mind that if this person is an established physician with a good reputation, they are busy and you may have to wait for an appointment, unless it’s an acute issue in which case they or someone in their practice may be able to see you more quickly.
 Also because they are busy, they probably won’t answer phone messages until the end of their patient day.
 We like to think the world revolves around us as a patient, but a good doctor has a lot of patients and they are all important.
 Unless you want to pay for a personal physician, you need to wait your turn.

-So take the time to get to know your doctor, and more importantly, schedule some time for your doctor to get to know you.
+Take the time to get to know your doctor, and more importantly, schedule some time for your doctor to get to know you.